-Fire/Explosion Hazard: Gasoline is extremely flammable and highly explosive under certain conditions.
+WARNING Fire/Explosion Hazard: Gasoline is extremely flammable and highly explosive under certain conditions.
 Be sure to check the fuel hoses and connectors for leaking and deterioration before fueling and on a monthly basis.

-- Refuel the tanks only in a well-lighted area. - Know where the fire extinguishers are. - Stop all engines, motors and appliances before refueling.
-Keep the engine compartment blower on if equipped. - Do not smoke or allow open flames or sparks nearby, within 50 feet (15 meters), of the fueling area. - If equipped, close all doors, windows, hatches and ports. . - Determine the amount of fuel required to fill the tanks.
-Do not overfill the fuel tanks.
-Allow for at least a 2% expansion of fuel when refueling.
-If the fuel temperature is 32°F (0°C) or lower, allow at least 6% for fuel expansion.
+- Refuel the tanks only in a well-lighted area. - Know where the fire extinguishers are. - Stop all engines, motors, blowers and appliances before refueling. - Do not smoke or allow open flames or sparks nearby, within 50 feet (15 meters), of the fueling area. - If equipped, close all doors, windows, hatches and ports. - Determine the amount of fuel required to fill the tanks.
+Fuel expands as the ambient temperature increases; do not overfill the fuel tank.
+Allow for at least a 6% expansion of fuel when refueling.